M. Stanton Evans: Political activism

 Evans was present at Great Elm, the family home of William F. Buckley in Sharon, Connecticut, at the founding of Young Americans for Freedom, where, on September 11, 1960, he drafted YAF's charter, the Sharon Statement.
 Some conservatives still revere this document as a concise statement of their principles.

 From 1971 to 1977, Evans served as chairman of the American Conservative Union (ACU).
 He was one of the first conservatives to denounce U.S. President Richard M. Nixon, just a year into his first term, co-writing a January 1970 ACU report condemning his record.
 Under Evans' leadership, the ACU issued a July 1971 statement concluding, "the American Conservative Union has resolved to suspend our support of the Administration."
 Evans often joked that he "never liked Nixon until Watergate."

-In June 1975, the ACU called upon Ronald Reagan of California to challenge incumbent Gerald R. Ford, Jr., for the 1976 Republican presidential nomination.
-In June 1982, Evans and others met with now-President Reagan to warn him that the White House staff was undermining Reagan by making a deal with the Democratic Congress.
+In June 1975, the ACU called upon Ronald Reagan of California to challenge incumbent Gerald R. Ford Jr., for the 1976 Republican presidential nomination.
+In June 1982, Evans and others met with now-president Reagan to warn him that the White House staff was undermining Reagan by making a deal with the Democratic Congress.
 (Reagan subsequently made such a deal in which for each $1 in higher taxes Congress promised $3 in spending cuts; Reagan delivered the tax hike, but Congress broke its promise and actually increased spending.)

 In 1974, upon leaving the now-defunct The Indianapolis News after 15 years, he taught journalism at Troy University in Troy, Alabama for more than thirty years.
 From 1977 to 2002, he led the National Journalism Center in Washington, D.C., which was established with financial help from the conservative movement and brought promising beginning journalists to the nation's capital.
 He founded the Education and Research Institute.
 He was the president of the Philadelphia Society, a member of the Council for National Policy, sat on the advisory board of Young Americans for Freedom, and was a trustee of the Intercollegiate Studies Institute (ISI).
 He was an advisor to the National Tax Limitation Committee.

 Honors

 Evans was awarded honorary doctorates from Syracuse University, John Marshall Law School, Grove City College and Francisco Marroquín University.
 He is a past winner of two Freedom Foundation awards for editorial writing and the National Headliners Club Award for "consistently outstanding editorial pages."
-Evans was also awarded the Heartland Institute's Heartland Freedom Prize, Accuracy in Media's Reed Irvine award for excellence in journalism, the American Spectator's Barbara Olson Award for Excellence & Independence in Journalism, the Ashbrook Center for Public Affairs' John M. Ashbrook Award, the ISI's Regnery Award for Distinguished Institutional Service and four Freedoms Foundation George Washington medals.
+Evans was also awarded the Heartland Institute's Heartland Freedom Prize, Accuracy in Media's Reed Irvine award for excellence in journalism, the American Spectators Barbara Olson Award for Excellence & Independence in Journalism, the Ashbrook Center for Public Affairs' John M. Ashbrook Award, the ISI's Regnery Award for Distinguished Institutional Service and four Freedoms Foundation George Washington medals.
 Troy University's Hall School of Journalism hosts an annual M. Stanton Evans symposium named in his honor.
 There is also the M. Stanton Evans Alumni Award.